CopernicaMarketingSoftware/Documentation/Publisher/en/soap-api-authentication.md

 to the SOAP API, you need to [take action](./soap-api-upgrade-login) as soon as possible.

 ## API application
-The application represents your application or website that need access to the API.
+The application represents your external application or website that need access to the API.
 Access tokens are grouped per application.
 The REST API uses these applications for OAuth authentication.
 The SOAP API does not use OAuth.
 Applications are used for the SOAP API only to generate access tokens.